Web Servers – Apache, NginX, What else?

 Lighttpd is anything but limited.
 Due to continued development, it can and will match any commonly used Apache feature and it can function as a brilliant load balancer as well.
 It uses much less memory than Apache and is incredibly fast serving out pages under load.
 It is also very easy to set up.

-Caddy is full featured and security is also good.
+Caddy is fully featured and security is also good.
 One nice feature is that Caddy uses Let’s Encrypt as the default certificate authority for HTTPS and automatically keeps the certificates renewed.

-Hiawatha also comes with a monitoring tool, the Hiawatha Monitor, a PHP application that communicates with your web servers (it can monitor multiple servers) to collect information about bandwidth usage, number of requests, errors and attacks.
+Hiawatha also comes with a monitoring tool, the Hiawatha Monitor, that communicates with your web servers to collect information about bandwidth usage, number of requests, errors, and attacks.

-The five web servers above are all mainstream, stable and well tested.
+The four web servers above are all mainstream, stable, and well-tested.
 There are other servers out there but do your research properly before deciding.